- Reference Number: HEY-1354-2023

 - Departments: Pain Medicine, Pharmacy

-If you are taking antacid medication (antacids are a common medicine available over the counter to relieve heartburn and indigestion symptoms), it is best to wait for two hours after taking it before taking gabapentin.
+If you are taking antacid medication it is best to wait for two hours after taking it before taking gabapentin.

-If you feel your pain relief is sufficient to manage your pain at this dose of medication, you do not have to increase the dose further.
+If you feel you are gaining significant pain relief stop at this dose of medication, you don’t have to increase the dose further.

-This will depend on why you are taking gabapentin and how your pain responds to treatment.
-You can continue to take gabapentin for as long as it helps your pain, as long as you are not having any side effects.
+This will depend on why you are taking Gabapentin and how your pain responds to treatment.
+You can continue to take Gabapentin for as long as it helps your pain if you are not having any side effects.
 It may be necessary for your doctor to change the dose during your treatment.

 Can I drink alcohol?

-The absorption of gabapentin is affected by certain indigestion / antacid medication.
+The absorption of Gabapentin is affected by certain indigestion/antacid mixtures.
 Always tell your doctor, nurse or pharmacist which other medicines you are taking or buying, so they can make sure there are no interactions between your medicines.

 You are also advised to read the information leaflet that will be included with your medication.

 - The most common side effects are dizziness and tiredness – if you are affected by this do not drive or operate machinery.